 Virtue Fidelis appeared at the Festival of Britain on the South Bank of the River Thames in London in 1951 as a fine example of British Craftsmanship.
-She was probably built on spec by Stebbings of Burnham on Crouch, as Festival Vertue, and will have done no harm to their reputation as skilled boatbuilders.
+She was built for Stanley Glanfield by Stebbings of Burnham on Crouch, as Festival Vertue, and will have done no harm to their reputation as skilled boatbuilders.

 She has not had many owners and is now based in Dartmouth in south Devon.